4 October 1962

 15 November 1962

-At a house party in the Bahamas, Floyd Vosper, an odious, muck-raking journalist, is murdered by an arrow, the arrow of God, according to Astron, a fake Indian mystic who is another guest.
+At a house party in the Bahamas given by Lucy and Herbert Wexhall Floyd Vosper, an odious, muck-raking journalist, is murdered by an arrow, the arrow of God, according to Astron, a fake Indian mystic who is another guest.
 However, since Vosper had uncovered unpleasant secrets of almost everyone present his death seems to be anything but Divine intervention.
+The Saint joins with the local police to discover who murdered Vosper.

 22 November 1962